dippynark/gatekeeper-constraints/docker/README.md

 - `istioctl`: Generates Istio configs to be used as input to kfmt
 - `jx`: Configures Git to push to PR branch when using Jenkins to generate configs -- credentials are retrieved from a Kubernetes Secret
-- `kfmt`: Formats configs into a canonical structure to be validated by `gatekeeper_validate` and then synced by ACM
+- `kfmt`: Formats configs into a canonical structure to be synced by ACM
 - `konstraint`: Generates Gatekeeper constraints from Rego files to be used as input to kfmt
-- `kpt`: Collects all configs into a single file to be validated by `gatekeeper_validate`
+- `kpt`: Collects all configs into a single ResourceList to be validated by `gatekeeper_validate`
 - `kubectl`: Patches a config to demonstrate a Gatekeeper constraint being invalidated
 - `opa`: Runs Rego file unit tests
 - `yq` : Strips the status field from configs to allow them to be synced by ACM